mhallaq/terraform-branch-model/README.md

 # terraform-branch-model
-Using Terraform branch model to deploy to multiple environments, with the same infrastructure code
+Using Terraform branch model to deploy to multiple environments